The Latest Car Finance News & Advice

 A red model car on stacks of coins increasing in volume from right to left, representing car costs and finances.

 The cheapest write-off categories are the ones where as little work as possible is needed.
-This rules out categories A to D, where the cost of repair is higher than the value of the car.
 This leaves Cat S and Cat N, but there’s a clear winner in the cheapest write-off race.

 Cat N is the cheapest car insurance write-off category.
 This is because the damage sustained isn’t structural and is likely to be cosmetic.
 Cosmetic issues and engine troubles cost much less to repair than common Cat S issues like suspension or chassis damage.